Nhildenbrand19/EC601_Project3/README.md

 | Functionality under misuse casee | This test will look at a misuse case where the previous weeks schedule is pulled but the power rankings for the current week  is used. | My expected outcome here would be no issue with the output or program, only the incorrect prediction for the games as the current week schedule is not being evaluated. |
 | Error Handling | I want to test an error of pulling the correct schedule and power rankings but this time inputting 2 teams into the schedule that do not exist in the power rankings.  | I would expect the program to break actually.
 I did not build in an error handler yet when it comes to teams not in power rankings and in the schedule or vice versa. |
 | Performance | This test I want to give the program every weeks schedule of games from Week 1 to Week 17.
 I want this to then output the predicted outcome of every single game for the year into a text file. | I would expect this to work just as it would work for one week. |

+The code attached above shows what a unit test would look like using unitest and unitest.mock.